10 attractions within 10 minutes of the Montréal convention centre

 Toqué

 If you appreciate locally sourced, modern cuisine, reserve a table at Toqué, one of Montréal’s finest restaurants.
-Boasting a CAA/AAA Five Diamond rating and reviews in Wine Spectator, Gourmet, GQ Magazine, and Food & Wine, it has also been an exclusive Relais & Châteaux member since 2006.
+Boasting a CAA/AAA Five Diamond rating and reviews in Wine Spectator, Gourmet, GQ Magazine and Food & Wine, it has also been an exclusive Relais & Châteaux member since 2006.
 But enough about the honours, let’s talk food!
 Chef Normand Laprise has always prioritized market-fresh, locally grown products and they absolutely shine in his kitchen.
-For two decades, he has been treating patrons to gourmet dining — this is a culinary sure bet.

 Chinatown

 Dim sum, anyone?
 Although modest-sized, Montréal’s bustling Chinatown offers a delicious “getaway” just a hop and skip from the Palais des congrès de Montréal.
-Roam the pedestrian-friendly streets chock full of restaurants, Asian markets, and grocery stores, shops to buy herbs, natural medicines, and even martial arts accessories.
+Roam the pedestrian-friendly streets chock full of restaurants, Asian markets and grocery stores, plus shops to buy herbs, natural medicines and even martial arts accessories.

 Montréal Science Centre